-- (a) VAS developers access to content and application service providers' hosting facilities. - (b) Content service and application providers' access to aggregators transmission facilities - (c) Aggregators' access to telecom operators network. - 7.3 Only aggregators for now are allowed to have direct physical connection to local network operators. - 7.4 Content service providers and network operators are required to capture the following data about every VAS transaction processed: - (a) Telephone number or identity of the device making request for VAS - (b) Identity of the VAS aggregator responding to subscriber's request - (c) Type of service or identity of value added service (e.g. short code) - (d) Date and time the request was made and when it was responded to. - 7.5 The above records should be kept for a period of at least 3 months.
+- (a) VAS developers shall have access to content and application service providers' hosting facilities. - (b) Content service and application providers shall have access to aggregators transmission facilities - (c) Aggregators shall have access to telecom operators' networks.
+For the avoidance of doubt, the Aggregator is considered to be a network service provider within the meaning of Section 96 of the Nigerian Communications Act 2003.
+It shall therefore have a right to be interconnected with all other licensees. - 7.3 Only aggregators for now are allowed to have direct physical connection to local network operators. - 7.4 Content service providers and network operators are required to capture the following data about every VAS transaction processed: - (a) Telephone number or identity of the device making request for VAS - (b) Identity of the VAS aggregator responding to subscriber's request - (c) Type of service or identity of value added service (e.g. short code)

-- 7.6 All market players granting access or exchanging access with other licensees must sign an agreement that clearly sets out the conditions for access for all access categories mentioned in paragraph 6.1. - 7.7 A sample of the agreement should be submitted to the Commission for comments prior to it coming into effect.
-Note that it is not every agreement made with other licensees that would need to pass through the Commission before being executed, such agreement will be presented for filling and mediation purposes. - 7.8 Any market player whose request for access is denied or delayed for more than Sixty (60) days has the right to appeal to the Commission for intervention. - 7.9 The core function of aggregator: - (a) Aggregator's primary service is to aggregate VAS payload from various Content and app service providers and to distribute such to any network service provider as may be requested by the access partner. - (b) Aggregators must connect to network operators through at least two independent transmission links or two independent data-center cloud environment to ensure resilience and reliability. - (c) Aggregators are not expected to perform any deep packet inspection or data-level processing when providing transmission services.
+- (d) Date and time the request was made and when it was responded to. - 7.5 The above records should be kept for a period of at least 3 months. - All market players granting access or exchanging access with other licensees must sign an agreement that clearly sets out the conditions for access for all access categories mentioned in paragraph 6.1. - A sample of the agreement should be submitted to the Commission for comments prior to it coming into effect.
+Note that it is not every agreement made with other licensees that would need to pass through the Commission before being executed, such agreement will be presented for filling and mediation purposes. - Any market player whose request for access is denied or delayed for more than Sixty (60) days has the right to appeal to the Commission for intervention. - 7.9 Requirements from Aggregators: - (a) Aggregator's primary service is to aggregate VAS payload from various Content and app service providers and to distribute such to any network service provider as may be requested by the access partner. - (b) Aggregators must connect to network operators through at least two independent transmission links or two independent data-center cloud environment to ensure resilience and reliability. - (c) Aggregators are not expected to perform any deep packet inspection or datalevel processing when providing transmission services.
 Access to the signals should be limited to inspection of destination address for routing purposes only.
-The mux/demux equipment or routing procedure should be flexible enough to enable a VAS payload from a particular aggregator to be selectively directed to a specific operator or selected number of network operators based on VAS providers request. - 7.10 Each Content and application service provider must connect to network operators through at least two aggregators to improve reliability. - 7.11 Content providers are expected to connect to the aggregators via at least two independent transmission links to ensure that the 99.5% availability specified in the technical conditions are met. - 7.12 Network operators and aggregators are not allowed to route traffic to and from illegal numbers or delivering content to such numbers, unless if such numbers are assigned by the Commission.
+The mux/demux equipment or routing procedure should be flexible enough to enable a VAS payload from a particular aggregator to be selectively directed to a specific operator or selected number of network operators based on VAS providers request. - 7.10 Each Content and application service provider must connect to network operators through at least two aggregators to improve reliability. - 7.11 Content providers are expected to connect to the aggregators via at least two independent transmission links to ensure that the 99.5% availability specified in the technical conditions are met.

+7.12 Network operators and aggregators are not allowed to route traffic to and from illegal numbers or delivering content to such numbers, unless if such numbers are assigned by the Commission.